DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 volcano), or an unexpected smaller scenario (e.g., preventing an uncontrolled vehicle from crashing).
-It can cover a small scope (e.g, a moment of surprise that begins a larger battlefield), something larger (e.g., replace an entire combat), or even be used to shrink time skips (e.g., dealing with the storms and resource management of travel across a sea).
+It can cover a small scope (e.g, a moment of surprise that begins a larger battlefield), something larger (e.g., replace an entire combat), or even be used to shrink longer periods of time into manageable pieces (e.g., dealing with the storms and resource management of travel across a sea).
 As GM, you will get a feel for what makes for a good Epic Event, and how to place it in your narrative to keep the session feeling fresh and lively for all of your Players.

 #### Setting an Epic Event's Difficulty

 The GM sets the difficulty ahead by announcing how many Successes will be needed before 3 Failures.
-Setting an a difficulty of 4 means that the Players need to make 4 successful Checks before reaching 3 failures.
+Setting a difficulty of 4 means that the Players need to make 4 successful Checks before reaching 3 failures.

 #### Deciding the Stakes